 - sudden numbness in one or more body parts

-Make an appointment to see your doctor if you have recently experienced a fall or your unsteady gait makes you feel as if you may fall.
-Taking action is vital to keeping you safe and reducing the risk of future injury.
+Make an appointment to see your doctor if you’ve recently experienced a fall or your unsteady gait makes you feel as if you may fall.
+Take action to keep yourself safe and reduce the risk of future injury.

 Your doctor will first take a medical history and ask you about what medications you are taking.
 It’s also important to report if you have a history of falls or near falls, as well as any alcohol consumption history or use of recreational drugs.

 Your doctor will also evaluate your gait to view how you are walking.
-He or she may ask you to walk toe to heel.
+They may ask you to walk toe to heel.
 Other considerations are stance, step length, and if you need help when walking.

 Your doctor may classify your gait using a scale known as the Functional Ambulation Classification Scale.
 This scale rates your gait on a zero to five scale, with five being a person who can walk independently and without assistance from others.